 God is an Unlimited Person

 The Absolute Truth is beyond secular logic.
 Worldly logic, like discipline and integrity, is one of the many tools available to man.
-Placing logic at the highest pedestal is wrong however, because God as well as the material universe are not logical and cannot be explained through worldly logic.
+Placing worldly logic at the highest pedestal is wrong however, because God as well as the material universe are not worldly logical and cannot be explained through worldly logic.

-You can realize the God, Absolute Truth, in three stages though yoga, actual religion.
+You can realize the God, Absolute Truth, in three stages through yoga, actual religion.
 The aim of impersonalists is the impersonal Brahman, the light, the radiance of the body of God.
 The mystic yogis aim at the realization of the four armed Vishnu as explained in the yoga sutras by Patanjali.
 The goal of the bhakti & sankhya yogis is the Supreme Person, Krishna.
 Realization of Krishna also includes realization of Vishnu as well as the impersonal brahman.

 Svetasvatara Upanisad 6.13 states: